acuparse/acuparse/docs/TROUBLESHOOTING.md

 To resolve, you need to redirect DNS requests from your Access destined for `8.8.8.8` to your local DNS server using your local firewall rules.

-If your Acuparse install is **NOT** local, that is, installed in the cloud you should ensure your Acuparse hostname is publicly resolvable through `8.8.8.8`.
+If your Acuparse install is **NOT** local, that is, installed in the cloud, you should ensure your Acuparse hostname\FQDN is publicly resolvable through `8.8.8.8`.

 ### Cisco Switches